20 Different Types of Snakes in Delaware

 People frequently mistake many snake species, particularly young rat snakes, hog-nosed snakes, and watersnakes, for copperheads.

-Like a cat, these types of snakes in Delaware have vertical pupils.
-It has hourglass-shaped crossbands in various tones of brown and tan.
+Like cats, these types of snakes in Delaware have vertical pupils.
+They have hourglass-shaped crossbands in various tones of brown and tan.

 10. Common Worm Snake